Igonato/django-starter-2025/README.md

 Otherwise the certificates will be generated for you on the first `docker compose up` and placed in `devops/certs` folder.

-If you want to suppress the browser's security warning, add `rootCA.pem` (from `devops/certs` or `mkcert -CAROOT`), to trusted Authorities:
+If you want to suppress the browser's security warning, add `rootCA.pem` (from `devops/certs` or `mkcert -CAROOT`) to trusted Authorities:

 1. Open your browser settings and search for "certificates"
 2. Click "Manage certificates" and go to "Authorities" tab